ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_2/Trees/TreeNotes.md

 # Tree -
-a tree is a data structure similar to a linked list but instead of each node pointing simply to the next node in a linear fashion, each node points to a number of nodes.
+a tree is a data structure similar to a linked list but instead of each node pointing simply to the next node in a linear fashion, each node points to a number of nodes. it's non-linear and non-cyclic data structure. we will study binary tree, BST( Binary Search Tree) and Nary Tree

 ```java
 public static class Node<T extends Comparable<T>> {